philips/webhook/ReadMe.md

      hookio-webhook

-*Starts up a webserver which takes all incoming HTTP requests and emits the request headers and body to your hook.io cloud*
+*Starts up a webserver which listens for incoming HTTP requests and emits the requests to your hook.io network*

+hook.io-webhook will also attempt to parse all incoming form and query string data that may conform to JSON-RPC 1.0.
+If it cannot parse any data, hookio-webhook will fall-back to emit a generic `request` event containing the entire body of the http request.

-## Example
+## Programmatically

 ```javascript
 #! /usr/bin/env node